audhiaprilliant/Web-Scraping-Covid19-Kompas-News/README.md

 ## Web-Scraping-Covid19-Kompas-News

 ### Prerequisites
-1. Good internet connection, of course
+1. Python 3.x, of course
+2. Good internet connection is recommended
-2. Several python's modules
+3. Several python's modules
    - **pandas** for data manipulation
    - **bs4** is a Python library for pulling data out of HTML and XML files
    - **os** provides functions for interacting with the operating system